punnpunnpunn/Squaredle-near-misses/README.md

 - All the letters needed for the word are in the grid and connected, but not connected in the right order.
 - Proper nouns

-For this code, I will define a word that almost work to be words that work for every letter until the very last letter.
-(So the word "definition" will be a word that almost works if you can make the string "definitio" in the squaredle).
+For this code, I will define a word that almost work to be 6 or more lettered words that work for every letter until the very last letter.
+(So the word "definition" will be a word that almost works if you can make the string "definitio" but not "defenition" in the squaredle).